breezykermo/lachlankermode.com/src/pages/posts/a-comparative-study-of-react-and-elm.md

 ---
-title: A Comparison of Elm and React (in code)
+title: a comparison of Elm and React (in code)
 date: "2017-01-22T12:49:00.169Z"
 layout: post
 path: "/elm-and-react/"